| |

 ● Physical contact and advances

-● A demand or request for sexual favors
+● A demand or request for sexual favours

 ● Sexually coloured remarks